Dolly Parton’s Imagination Library, Republic of Ireland

 Imagination Library isn’t currently supported in my community.
 What do I need to consider to get started?

-You will need to identify financial support to sustainably cover the wholesale cost of the books and mailing - Partnering with a Non-profit (501c3):
+You will need to identify financial support to sustainably cover the wholesale cost of the books and a contribution towards freight costs.

 How much funding do I need?

-- Decide on the geographical area you think you would like to cover – such as a county, city, school district or zip code(s)
+1. Decide on the geographical area you think you would like to cover – such as a county, city, or Eircode(s).

-- Get the 0-5 population from a census website.
-Try Central Statistics Office
+2. Get the 0-5 population from a census website.
+Try Central Statistics Office.

 Common financial supporters: